walmartlabs/backbone-historytracker/README.md

     passed as it will reduce the chance of side effects from the iframe navigation and under [some browsers](https://bugzilla.mozilla.org/show_bug.cgi?id=293417) it will make the operation significantly faster.
-* `complete(fragment, existingTriggered)`: Callback that is called when the operation is complete
+* `callback(fragment, existingTriggered)`: Callback that is called when the operation is complete
 * `trigger`: Same options as the trigger parameter above.
 Additionally may be a string parameter which will ensure the final route is the result of the operation.
 * `stepLimit` : Maximum number of steps to take.